dikortis/LetsTalkETC/Episodes/Episode_12.md

-whatever that plans to be and inevitably if black change cuties proof proof independently and you know they see value in it that's great too because um it's still serving the greater good as far as supporting the world's greatest proofing utility and inevitably if those fees become cost prohibitive for a block chain because it's proof of proof is successful then you know Vera block is readily available as a truly trust lyst decentralized permission list and
+whatever that plans to be and inevitably if black change cuties proof proof independently and you know they see value in it that's great too because it's still serving the greater good as far as supporting the world's greatest proofing utility and inevitably if those fees become cost prohibitive for a blockchain because it's proof of proof is successful then you know Vera block is readily available as a truly trust lyst decentralized permission list and